caipre/caipre.github.io/_posts/2016-10-12-toward-making-my-first-rust-contribution.markdown

 You should replace `x86_64-apple-darwin` with the appropriate target-triple for your platform.
 Alternatively, you can `make rustc-stage1`.
 I'd love to know whether these are equivalent!

+*Edit:* The two targets are in fact distinct, and the latter is the correct choice.
+Building just `rustc` leaves out the standard libraries, which are required when running the various tests (either by `make check` or directly, eg, `./x86_64-apple-darwin/stage1/bin/rustc ./src/test/compile-fail/...`).

 **About `ctags` knowing nothing about `rustc`**